 No, although the solvency of the company should be considered when entering into a guarantee.
-If a company enters into a transaction with a person for cause (similar to consideration under English law) the value of which, in money or equivalent, is significantly less than the value of the cause provided by that person, the transaction may be impugned as a transaction at an undervalue and challenged by (i) the Viscount of the Royal Court of Jersey (the insolvency officer of the Royal Court) (the "Viscount") in a désastre under the Bankruptcy (Désastre) (Jersey) Law 1990 (the "Désastre Law"), and (ii) by a liquidator in a creditor's winding up under the Companies Law.
+If a company enters into a transaction with a person for cause (similar to consideration under English law) the value of which, in money or equivalent, is significantly less than the value of the cause provided by that person, the transaction may be impugned as a transaction at an undervalue and challenged by (i) the Viscount of the Royal Court of Jersey (the insolvency officer of the Royal Court) (the "Viscount") in a désastre under the Bankruptcy (Désastre) (Jersey) Law 1990 (the "Désastre Law"), and (ii) by a liquidator in a creditors' winding up under the Companies Law.

-A transaction may be challenged if it was entered into during the five years preceding the commencement of the désastre or winding up (no time limit applies to transactions involving persons connected with or an associate of the insolvent debtor).
+A transaction may be challenged if it was entered into during the five years preceding the commencement of the désastre or winding up.
 However, a transaction is not vulnerable to attack as a transaction at an undervalue if either:

-- the relevant company: - a. was able to pay its debts as they fall due at the time it entered into the transaction; and - b. did not become insolvent on a cash-flow basis as a result of entering into the transaction; and/or - the court is satisfied that both: - c. the company entered into the transaction in good faith for the purpose of carrying on its business; and - d. at the time it entered into the transaction, there were reasonable grounds for believing that the transaction would benefit the company.
+- the relevant company: - a. was able to pay its debts as they fell due at the time it entered into the transaction; and - b. did not become insolvent on a cash-flow basis as a result of entering into the transaction; and/or

+- the court is satisfied that both: - c. the company entered into the transaction in good faith for the purpose of carrying on its business; and - d. at the time it entered into the transaction, there were reasonable grounds for believing that the transaction would benefit the company.